theholy7/learning-big-data/data_eng_101.md

 Avro is a data serialization format that is used for storing and transmitting data in a compact and efficient manner.
 It stores the schema information along with the data, and allows the data being sent to any destination and be processed.

-* what is the difference betwwen mlops and devops
+**What is the difference betwwen mlops and devops?**

-* What are the stages of mlops
+The phases of MLOps are: the Experimental Phase, and the Production Phase.

+In the Experimental Phase we consider:
+* Problem identificaiton, data collection and analysis
+* ML model selection and development
+* Data experimentation and model training

+Then in the Production Phase we consider:
+* Data validation and quality control
+* Model deployment and monitoring
+* Model updates and retraining

-* what are the stages of devops
+The stages of DevOps are:
+* Development
+* Testing
+* Deployment
+* Monitoring

+MLOps is used to develop, deploy and monitor machine learning models, and DevOps is used to develop, deploy and monitor software applications.

 * what is the second normal form